What is the Small Business Administration (SBA)?

 IRS Small Business Definition

-The Internal Revenue Service defines a small business as any enterprise that earns less than $10 million per year.
+The Internal Revenue Service defines a small business as any enterprise that earns less than $10 million in annual revenue.
 However, different small business tax benefits might have additional qualifications.

 SBA’s Small Business Definition

-The SBA’s definition of a small business depends on the industry.
+The SBA’s definition of a small business varies by industry.
 The following industries often have subsectors that might change the number of employees or the maximum average annual receipts cutoff for small businesses.
-In a later section, we will cover how to find your exact subsector using NCAIS codes.
+In a later section, we will cover how to find your exact subsector using NAICS codes.

 Average annual receipts refer to total revenue plus the cost of goods sold.
 The standards are as follows: